pythongiant/TokenBurn/README.md

 ## 📜 License

-MIT License – free to use and modify.
+MIT License – free to use and modify

 ---